Recent Memories

 Does anyone remember Llanover Row in Pontnewynydd?
 I believe the row of cottages were adjacent to Hanbury Road and the Forgehammer Inn.
 Apparently they were knocked down in the early 1970s and the site is now grass land.
 My great-grandparents, surname Morgan, lived in No. 2, and I remember a boy named Freddie Bustin lived in one of the cottages in the 1950s!
 I wondered if anyone had any photographs of Llanover Row and infomation of the people who lived there!
 Kind regards, Philip Taylor.

 I went to Northmoor back in the 1940s and stayed with my parents' friends Mrs Bastable and her family for 6 weeks.
 The house was thatched and just across the way from a line of trees called "The Causeway".
 I remember going to the farm across the road and getting milk fresh from the cow.
-At the time there was an outbreak of Foot and Mouth disease and we had to dip our shoes and wellies in disinfectant ...see more
+At the time there was an outbreak of Foot and Mouth disease and we had to dip our shoes and wellies in disinfectant before ...see more

 I lives in Bourne Avenue from1954-1972 and loved it with my parents and 2 sister Sandra and Pauline, our maiden name is HOWE.
 We used to go to Harlington Secondary School.
 I have so many memories of living in Hayes, going to Sainsburys when there was sawdust on the floor, walking to the shops at the end of the road, the houses, and the people.
-I went back a few years ago, the monkey tree that used ...see more
+I went back a few years ago, the monkey tree that used to ...see more

 My name was Betty Knowles, my family and I also lived in Hayes Lane at number 48, and my grandfarther lived next door, his name was Wilfred Poole.
 I remember the ash bank over the road where we use to put jacket potatoes in the ash at night where the fires used to glow at night.
 What a sight we must have been when we got home.
 My mother married twice so another name for us is Pearson - we were a BIG family, 8 ...see more